 Bucket with wash water

 Organization is key, especially when calving.
-There is nothing worse than when you are looking for something, and not having it where it is supposed to be.
-For example, if a heifer is experiencing dystocia (calving difficultly) and you need a calf puller to assist the cow and you cannot find it, the time that may be spent looking for it can be critical to the survival of the calf.
+There is nothing worse than when you are looking for something, and it not being where it is supposed to be.
+For example, if a heifer is experiencing dystocia (calving difficulty) and you need a calf puller to assist the cow and you cannot find it, the time that may be spent looking for it can be critical to the survival of the calf.
+By having your equipment and supplies organized and ready to be used your